 The benefits of crossword puzzles for dementia patients have been widely discussed over recent years.
-This is because brain-training exercises have been associated with reducing the risk of developing dementia.
+This is because brain-training exercises can reduce the risk of developing dementia.

-There’s something very satisfying about completing a crossword puzzle.
-But this isn’t the only benefit.
-Though keeping your brain active will not cure diseases such as dementia, it can keep the mind sharper for longer.
+There is something very satisfying about completing a crossword puzzle.
+However, this isn’t the only benefit.
+Keeping your brain active will not cure diseases such as dementia but it can keep the mind sharper for longer.

 Researchers from the University of Exeter and Kings College London surveyed more than 17,000 healthy people above the age of 50.
 They investigated how often they do crossword puzzles and also tested various key cognitive functions, such as memory, reasoning, and attention.

 The results showed that those who regularly engaged in brain-training exercises, such as crossword puzzles, showed cognition levels equal to someone 10 years younger than them.
-This sort of finding has been repeated in many other studies over the years, showing the clear benefits of crossword puzzles for dementia patients.
+Furthermore, this finding has been repeated in many other studies over the years.
+This clearly shows the benefits of crossword puzzles for dementia patients.

 Crossword puzzle clues and answers often include uncommon words to make the puzzle more difficult.
-If you’re not familiar with a word, over time, you’ll increase your vocabulary with new and interesting words.
+Therefore, if you’re not familiar with a word, over time, you’ll increase your vocabulary with new and interesting words.

 This contributes to improving memory for dementia patients, even in later life.
 It also encourages people to put their ‘thinking hats’ on and keep problem-solving skills sharp!